 15. Discuss the Importance of Women’s Access to Education

-Explore the website of the Malala Yousafzai fund and have students learn about the different reasons that inhibit many girls from receiving an education.
-Then lead a discussion on why it is important for girls to have access to education.
+Introduce your students to a living legend by exploring the website of the Malala Yousafzai Fund together.
+The real-life stories shared by the fund will help them grasp the different reasons that inhibit many girls from receiving an education.
+To wrap up, lead a class discussion on why it’s important for girls to have access to education.

-A creative set of activities to celebrate Helen Keller along with a picture book.
-Have children not only learn about her life, but step into her shoes by having to paint blindfolded, learn braille, and much more!
+Helen Keller is a relatable figure for younger learners because she accomplished so much at such a young age.
+Make her come alive for your students with a creative set of activities to celebrate this remarkable woman.
+Have your pupils not only learn about her life, but also step into her shoes by having to paint blindfolded, learn braille, and much more!

 18. Play Dress Up